JsonSchema-JavaUI/sf-java-ui/README.md

 If you use SF Java UI in your project/company please let us know.

+## Documentation

+You can find all documentation [here](../../wiki), it covers all the different field types and their options.

 ## Run the Demo
 The attached demo application is a Spring Boot + Angular web application.
 To run the app please go to the demo directory and run the commands below: